shupershuff/Diablo2RLoader/README.md

 Open the .xml file in a text editor such as notepad, Powershell ISE, Notepad++ etc.
 - **Most importantly**, if you have a game path that's not the default ("C:\Program Files (x86)\Diablo II Resurrected"), then you'll need to edit this to wherever you chose to install the game.<br>

-All other config options below this are strictly optional:<br>
+All other config options below this are optional:<br>
 - Set 'DefaultRegion' to your preferred default region if you just want to mash enter instead of choosing the region.
 Default is 1 for NA.
 - Set 'DisableOpenAllAccountsOption' to True if you want to disable the ability of opening all accounts at once.
 Recommend leaving this to False.
 Disabled by default.
 - Set 'CreateDesktopShortcut' to False if you don't want a handy dandy shortcut on your desktop.
 Enabled by default.